wp-plugins/amazon-link/readme.txt

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Template_Tags/query_posts#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Latest Version - 2.0.3 =
+= Development Version =

-* Add extra support for www.amazon.it and www.amazon.cn
+* Add Affiliate ID channels and User Affiliate ID settings
-* Add 'found' tag to templates to indicate if product is listed on Amazon, and updated default templates to make use of this.
-* Bug fix - not displaying '$' prices correctly
+* Facility to set Affiliate channel by Author or manually in each shortcode.
-* Bug fix - not linking to default locale correctly
+* Bug fix - Italian AWS API Version Increment

 == Installation ==